 If you want to see some innovative assessment work, check in with community colleges.
 Because of their student population, program structure, and relationship with stakeholders, they have a fresh perspective on assessment, and have developed exciting practices related to pathways to completion and competency-based education programs.
 Recently, Watermark and NILOA held a panel discussion with community college assessment leaders to discuss the unique challenges and opportunities for assessment at community colleges.
-Here’s an excerpt of that conversation with Kathy Adair, Director of Development & Assessment and Social Science department chair, Bays Mills Community College; Jacob Ashby, Assistant Dean for Assessment & Articulation, Frederick Community College; and Jill Millard, Associate Vice President of Planning & Institutional Effectiveness, South Piedmont Community College.
-The conversation was moderated by Natasha Jankowski, director of the National Institute for Learning Outcomes Assessment (NILOA) and research associate professor with the Department of Education Policy, Organization and Leadership at the University of Illinois Urbana-Champaign.
+Here’s an excerpt of that conversation with Kathy Adair, Director of Development & Assessment and Social Science Department Chair, Bay Mills Community College; Jacob Ashby, Assistant Dean for Assessment & Articulation, Frederick Community College; and Jill Millard, Associate Vice President of Planning & Institutional Effectiveness, South Piedmont Community College.
+The conversation was moderated by Natasha Jankowski, Director of the National Institute for Learning Outcomes Assessment (NILOA) and Research Associate Professor with the Department of Education Policy, Organization and Leadership at the University of Illinois Urbana-Champaign.

 In the first part of the conversation, the panel discussed what’s unique about assessment of student learning at community colleges, and the innovations those differences drive.
 Here, the panel digs in on quality assurance, self-study, and assessment technology at community colleges.

 Community colleges exist in this web of a quality assurance mandate, different licensure requirements, professional certifications, as well as accreditation.
 How do you manage those various points of connection while ensuring that student learning is relevant, timely, and portable?